eleetyson/tidings/README.md

 Cloudinary's API helps with storing images, Stripe's with payment processing, and obviously Lob's with actual postcard creation & delivery.
 The destination form's autocomplete field relies on Google's Places API.

 ### This is verbose
-We can finish up here then.
-Feel free to email me at eleetyson@gmail.com if you found this interesting, useless, or anything in between 👋
+No worries.
+Please email me at eleetyson@gmail.com if you found this interesting, useless, or anything in between 👋

 \*Trello board: <https://trello.com/b/2D6O1b4S/tidings>\*